jianqingdu/kedis/README.md

 How to build

-	cd src
+	./build.sh

-	./build version 0.1
+If everything is OK, the executable file will be in src/server/kedis-server.
-If everything is OK, the executable file will be in src/server/kedis-server
+The server config file is in src/server/kedis.conf

 ## Run

 	./kedis-server -c ./kedis.conf

-After that, you can connect to server with any redis client, suck as redis-cli:
+After that, you can connect to server with any redis client, suck as redis-cli

 	redis-cli -p 6379 set k v
 	redis-cli -p 6379 get k